The Circles - Book Two - Chapter 6 - The Clerk

 "How old are you?"

-“In four days, we will be seventeen.”
+"In four days, we will be eighteen."

 "So you were born on Midsummer's Eve?" the scribe mused, his pen poised over the parchment.
 "An auspicious date."
 He recorded that information in the book.
 "Now to the next question.
 Which of you was born first?
 Some find such facts very important to know.
 Astrological charting, and that sort of thing.
 As I said, we need all pertinent information."
 His eyes crinkled in a smile.